-The Company and its subsidiaries sponsor several defined contribution retirement plans, which qualifies under Section 401(k) of the Internal Revenue Code (the "Code"), covering substantially all employees.
+The Company and its subsidiaries sponsor several defined contribution retirement plans, which qualify under Section 401(k) of the Internal Revenue Code (the "Code"), covering substantially all employees.
 Certain of the Company's retirement plans require or allow for contributions by the Company.
-Company contributions to the plans were approximately \$3.7 million and \$1.7 million for the fiscal years ended December 28, 2019 and December 29, 2018 and are included in cost of revenue, excluding depreciation and amortization, branch expenses, and corporate expenses in the accompanying consolidated statements of operations.
+Company contributions to the plans were approximately \$4.2 million, \$3.7 million and \$1.7 million for the fiscal years ended January 2, 2021, December 28, 2019, and December 29, 2018 and are included in cost of revenue, excluding depreciation and amortization, branch and regional administrative expenses, and corporate expenses in the accompanying consolidated statements of operations.
 Effective January 1, 2018, the Company merged its various plans into one amended plan.